Howard Kendall: Playing career

-Born in Ryton, County Durham, Kendall joined Preston North End as an apprentice in 1961.
-He turned professional in May 1963 and played in the 1964 FA Cup Final against West Ham United.
-At the time he was the youngest player to appear in a Wembley final, his place in the side coming due to the regular left-half Ian Davidson being suspended by the club for an unauthorised trip to Scotland.
+Born in Ryton, Kendall joined Preston North End as an apprentice in 1961.
+He began playing professionally in May 1963 and played in the 1964 FA Cup Final against West Ham United.
+At the time, he was the youngest player to appear in a Wembley final, due to the regular left-half Ian Davidson being suspended by the club for an unauthorised trip to Scotland.
 He was aged 17 years 345 days and was the youngest finalist since James Prinsep played for Clapham Rovers in the 1879 final aged 17 years 245 days.
-Preston lost the final in the last minute.
+Preston North End lost the final in the last minute.

-Originally a defender, Kendall was wanted by Bill Shankly at Liverpool but with Liverpool failing to provide the funds, he ended up joining Everton for £85,000 in March 1967 where he was moved into midfield with Alan Ball and Colin Harvey, the trio gaining the nickname "The Holy Trinity".
-They were a major component of the Everton team that reached the 1968 FA Cup Final, with Kendall again ending up on the losing side, and they went on to win the First Division title in the 1969–70 season.
-In the next three seasons, Kendall captained Everton as the side struggled to build on winning the league with a 17th-place finish in 1972–73.
-He was sold to Birmingham City in February 1974 and he spent four seasons at St Andrew's helping Birmingham survive in the First Division and reach the FA Cup semi-final in 1975.
+Originally a defender, Kendall was wanted by Bill Shankly at Liverpool.
+Liverpool failed to provide the funds, so he joined Everton for £85,000 in March 1967 where he was moved into midfield with Alan Ball and Colin Harvey.
+The trio gained the nickname "The Holy Trinity".
+They were a major component of the Everton team that reached the 1968 FA Cup Final, which they lost.
+They went on to win the First Division title in the 1969–70 season.
+In the 1970–71 season, Everton won the 1970 Charity Shield, with Kendall scoring the winning goal.
+During the next three seasons, Kendall captained Everton as the side struggled to build on winning the league, with a 17th-place finish in the 1972–73 season.
+He was sold to Birmingham City in February 1974 and he spent four seasons at St Andrew's helping Birmingham stay in the First Division and reach the FA Cup semi-final in 1975.

 Kendall joined Stoke City in August 1977 for a fee of £40,000.
-Stoke under the management of George Eastham had the task of regaining their place in the top flight following relegation.
-However poor results in early part of the 1977–78 season saw Eastham sacked and replaced by Alan Durban in February 1978.
-One of the first things Durban did was appoint Kendall as player-coach and he thrived in the role and his performances earned him the club's inaugural player of the year award.
-Durban built the team around Kendall for the 1978–79 season as Stoke finished in third-place gaining promotion back to the First Division.
-However, despite Durban wanting Kendall to play for him in the First Division, Kendall decided to join Third Division Blackburn Rovers as player-manager.
+Stoke City, under the management of George Eastham, had the task of regaining their place in the top flight following relegation.
+Poor results in the early 1977–78 season saw Eastham sacked and replaced by Alan Durban in February 1978.
+Durban appoint Kendall as player-coach, who thrived in the role and his performances earned him the club's inaugural player of the year award.
+Durban built the team around Kendall for the 1978–79 season.
+Stoke City finished in third-place, gaining promotion back to the First Division.
+Despite Durban wanting Kendall to continue playing for him in the First Division, Kendall decided to join Third Division Blackburn Rovers as player-manager.

-Kendall never played for England at senior level despite being included in several squads, but won caps at Schoolboy, Youth and Under-23 level, captaining the England Youth side to victory in the 1964 Little World Cup Final.
+Kendall never played for England at senior level despite being included in several squads.
+However, he won caps at Schoolboy, Youth and Under-23 level, captaining the England Youth side to victory in the 1964 Little World Cup Final.

+Style of play

+In the same vein as his midfield partner, Alan Ball, Kendall was a complete and combative midfielder who was a good passer of the ball, could tackle, defend and attack.
+Fellow Everton teammate Joe Royle described Kendall as a fair player and praised him for being in the right place at the right time.